CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 After a little thought, AntConc populates the tab.
 We can observe that - by default - a search in the `Concordance` tab does a number of things:

 - It returns a series of lines of text, known as 'condordances lines' (hence the name of the tab).
-- It prompts AntConc to tell us how many times the search term has matched in the corpus.
+- It prompts AntConc to tell us how many times the search term has matched in the corpus (39 in this case)
 - It looks for the search term as a word rather than as a string of characters (so our hit count is for *words* not *strings*).
 - It uses a case-insensitive search.
 - It assumes we care more about the word next *after* the search term rather than *before* it (though this can be changed, as we shall see shortly!)